mbertaboni/telecylance/README.md

 ![Telecylance Result](/images/result.png)
 - Waive threat per device directly from Telegram interface.
 ![Telecylance Result](/images/waive.png)
-- You can check on Virustotal if the threat is known
+- You can check on Virustotal if the threat is known.
 ![Telecylance Result](/images/virus_total.png)

 ## Requirements: